tradingstrategy-ai/docs/source/glossary.rst

     Clone

+        Fork is a a product launched based on the open source code of another existing product.
 Also known as fork.

+        See :term:`fork` for details.

+    Fork

-A product launched based on the open source code of another existing product.
+        Fork is a a product launched based on the open source code of another existing product.

-        In the context of :term:`on-chain`, usually hostile to the original product and competes from the same :term:`liquidity`.
+        In the context of :term:`on-chain` forks, forks usually are hostile to the original project and competes from the same users.
+Forks often do not innovate, or make the product technically better.

+        Unlike traditional open source projects, fork rarely co-operate.
+Because many forks lack the same technical understanding as the original founding tech team, forks suffer from hacks and are often abandon after a short period of time.

+        See also

+        - :term:`Decentralised finance`

     Candle